WGBH/AAPB2/app/views/override/legal/privacy.md

-release personally identifiable information if we believe in good faith that the law or legal process requires it, we have received a valid administrative request from a law enforcement agency, or such release is necessary to protect anyone’s rights, property or safety.
+release personally identifiable information if we believe in good faith that the law or legal process requires it, we have received a valid administrative request from a law enforcement agency, or such release is necessary to protect anyone's rights, property or safety.

 On certain pages, we may now or in the future, offer visitors the opportunity to provide comments, messages or other user-generated text, content or